-New!
-Fly fishing is with two single flies and single fly rod, second rod may be set up ready for use.
+Fly fishing is with a single barbless fly or a team of two small barbless flies and single fly rod, second rod may be set up ready for use.

 No booby style fishing, (floating fly on a sinking line).

-New!
 We do not allow strike indicators but do allow any indicator which is an integral part of the setup such as an example the Ultra Braid Loop or similar.
-The top fly on your dropper rig could also be a bushy bob fly.

 No light tackle, minimum cast strength 5lb.
 (Helps get the trout in quickly ready for release).